Book Meeting

 The output of UI design is a visual design that reflects the brand identity and is aesthetically pleasing and easy to use.
 It includes detailed design specifications and assets for developers to use when building the product.

 Overall, while UX and UI design share some similarities, they are two distinct and complementary fields focusing on different aspects of the design process.
-While UX design is focused on creating a positive user experience, UI design is focused on creating a visually appealing and intuitive interface.
+While UX design is focused on creating a positive abbreviation for user experience, UI design is focused on creating a visually appealing and intuitive interface.

 Understanding the Roles of UX Designers and UI Designers